 It is the processing procedure that makes an ETIAS different from a regular visa.

-ETIAS requests are automated and centralized, whereas visas are granted on a case-by-case basis by the authorities of the Member States.
+ETIAS requests are automated and centralized, whereas visas are granted on a case-by-case basis by the Member States' authorities.

-ETIAS is one component in a battery of infrastructure (EES or Entry/Exit System in particular) that will be deployed by the EU by 2020-2021 to prevent potential threats long before borders are crossed.
+ETIAS is one component in a battery of infrastructure (EES or Entry/Exit System in particular) deployed by the EU by 2020-2021 to prevent potential threats long before borders are crossed.

 The aim is to accelerate, facilitate, strengthen, and modernize control procedures by offering better protection against document and identity fraud.